-For example, after I finish writing this article and I’ve crossed it off my list of things to do today, I’ll get a nice burst of “happy chemicals” releasing in my brain.
+For example, after I have finished writing this article and crossed it off my list of things to do today, I’ll get a nice burst of “happy chemicals” released in my brain.
 The best part?
 Zero side effects!

 Make it your goal to blur the line between work and play by doing more things you’re passionate about.
 This promotes happiness both inside and outside of the workplace.

 Look for ways to use the 80/20 rule by identifying tasks that you might be able to outsource or leverage out to a virtual assistant.
 Don’t be afraid to trust others with tasks you believe they can do.
 They’ll likely be happy for the opportunity, and you’ll feel better about lowering the amount of work you have to get done.

 Every now and then, it’s a good idea to measure your results and see how things are coming along.

 How’s your progress?
 Are you moving in the right direction?
 It’s always a good idea to track your progress regularly.
 Of course, to track your progress, you need to set specific milestones so you know that you’re on your way to achieving any big or small goal.